psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall support confidential clients;
 1. should support public clients;
-1. shall provide a client secret that adheres to the requirements in section 16.19 of [OIDC] if a symmetric key is used;
+1. shall provide a client secret that adheres to the requirements in Section 16.19 of [OIDC] if a symmetric key is used;
 1. shall authenticate the confidential client using one of the following methods:
-    1. Mutual TLS for OAuth Client Authentication as specified in section 2 of [MTLS];
+    1. Mutual TLS for OAuth Client Authentication as specified in Section 2 of [MTLS], or
-    2. `client_secret_jwt` or `private_key_jwt` as specified in section 9 of [OIDC];
+    2. `client_secret_jwt` or `private_key_jwt` as specified in Section 9 of [OIDC];
 1. shall require and use a key of size 2048 bits or larger for RSA algorithms;
 1. shall require and use a key of size 160 bits or larger for elliptic curve algorithms;
 1. shall require [RFC7636] with `S256` as the code challenge method;